mbrav/mbrav.github.io/pages/about.md

 layout: page
 title: About
 permalink: /
 excerpt: "Michael is a creative technologist who is currently based in New York.
-His focus includes speculative new media art installations, as well as interaction design."
+His focus is in new media art installations, as well as interaction design."
 ---

 {% include slideshow.html %}